AromatherapyAromatherapy essential oils for coughs & colds

 If you don’t want to buy all of the individual oils mentioned above we offer a selection of pre-blended essential oils that are ideal for the job.
 These include our Anti-Virus blend (our own unique take on Thieves essential oil), Bug Buster and Breathe Easy.

-See also Using phototoxic essential oils safely
+See also Nicole"s favourite Winter essential oils

 Other ‘natural’ advice for tackling coughs and colds